Samatarx/Abti/README.md

 # Abti

-Your Somali uncle for AI-assisted coding — turning coding sessions into learning debriefs before you open a PR.
+Your helpful uncle for AI-assisted coding — turning coding sessions into learning debriefs before you open a PR.

 Abti is a lightweight, platform-agnostic coding debrief skill.
 Near the end of an AI-assisted coding session, it helps you pause and understand what changed, what you practised, what the AI helped with, and what you should be comfortable explaining before you merge.